STARS4ALL/gwap-enabler/README.txt

 The gwap enabler is a framework[1] that allows to design and develop GWAP web applications to solve data linking issue.
-The linking problems that can be addressed using the enabler are _Link creation_, _Link validation_ and _Link ranking_.
+The linking problems that can be addressed using the enabler are Link creation, Link validation and Link ranking.

 Each GWAP is a simple casual game organized in rounds; each round is formed by several levels and each level requires the player to perform a single action, which corresponds to the creation, ranking or validation of a link.
 The GWAP is an output-agreement double-player game: users play in random pairs and the game score is based on the agreement between the answers provided by the player.